Peg solitaire: Brute force attack on standard English peg solitaire

 The only place it is possible to end up with a solitary peg is the centre, or the middle of one of the edges; on the last jump, there will always be an option of choosing whether to end in the centre or the edge.

 Following is a table over the number (Possible Board Positions) of possible board positions after n jumps, and the possibility of the same peg moved to make a further jump (No Further Jumps).
-Interesting to note is that the shortest way to fail the game is in six moves, and the solution (besides it's rotations and reflections) is unique.
+Interesting to note is that the shortest way to fail the game is in six moves, and the solution (besides its rotations and reflections) is unique.
 An example of this is as follows: 4 → 16; 23 → 9; 14 → 16; 17 → 15; 19 → 17; 31 → 23.
 (In this notation, the pegs are numbered from left to right, starting with 0, and moving down each row and to the far left once each row is marked.)

 NOTE: If one board position can be rotated and/or flipped into another board position, the board positions are counted as identical.

 Since there can only be 31 jumps, modern computers can easily examine all game positions in a reasonable time.

 The above sequence "PBP" has been entered as A112737 in OEIS.
 Note that the total number of reachable board positions (sum of the sequence) is 23,475,688, while the total number of possible board positions is 8,589,934,590 (33bit-1) (2^33), so only about 2.2% of all possible board positions can be reached starting with the center vacant.